-This unit focuses on C'est la vie!
+The unit focus is C'est la vie!
 (That's life!).
 Through the three topics: My Daily Routine, French Sports and Leisure, and Leading a Healthy Lifestyle, students further develop their communication skills in French and gain a broader insight into the language and culture.

-This unit focuses on Voyages (Travel).
+The unit focus is Voyages (Travel).
 Through the three topics: My travel Tales and Plans, Australia as a Travel Destination, and Travel in a Modern World, students extend their communication skills in French and gain a broader insight into the language and culture.